 Click on a piece of content to see the full body of repeated text for more detailed investigation.

 Select all or some of the content within a cluster using our bulk selection feature—then, apply the appropriate decision using the decision dropdown for efficient moderation.

 Q: How often are clusters generated?

-A: Clusters are generated in a batch once per day.
+A: Clusters are generated in a batch every other day.
 They only contain content that was posted at the time the cluster was generated.

 Q: What decisions should I apply to content in a cluster?
 Do best practices vary from decisioning in other parts of the product?